Why Caching Matters in Software Architecture

 Caching is contextual.
 For example:

-- If you want to reduce latency for global users → go CDN.
+- If you want to reduce latency for global users then go CDN.

-- If your DB is the bottleneck → implement Redis-based query caching.
+- If your DB is the bottleneck then implement Redis-based query caching.

-- If your app recalculates the same logic frequently → app-level caching works wonders.
+- If your app recalculates the same logic frequently then app-level caching works wonders.

 When architecting systems for scalability, I always layer caching based on access frequency and load distribution.